aws/amazon-vpc-cni-k8s/README.md

 Default: `false`

 To enable IPv4 prefix delegation on nitro instances.
-Setting `ENABLE_PREFIX_DELEGATION` to `true` will start allocating a /28 prefix instead of a secondary IP in the ENIs subnet.
+Setting `ENABLE_PREFIX_DELEGATION` flag toggle to `true` will start allocating a /28 prefix instead of a secondary IP in the ENIs subnet.
 The total number of prefixes and private IP addresses will be less than the limit on private IPs allowed by your instance.
-Beta release will support a single /28 prefix per ENI.
+The current preview will support a single /28 prefix per ENI.
 Knob toggle while pods are running or if
 ENIs are attached is not supported.
 On toggling the knob, node should be recycled to set the new kubelet max pods value.

 ---